6 Bridal Show and Wedding Expo Tips

 - Carry two bags: You will likely collect information from most of the vendors who say hello to you even if you don't like them.
 Have one bag for those you are not interested in and throw that in the trash when you leave.
 Have another bag for those you are interested in.
 This works with bringing a sharpie because you can distinguish your favorites in that bag with the sharpie.

 - Starting Price: The most common mistake when trying to find out price is to ask for the "starting price".
-The reason this is a bad idea is because you're encouraging them to quote a low package that is not relevant to your wedding then up selling you later.
+You're encouraging them to quote a low package that is not relevant to your wedding then followed by up selling and pushing your budget.
 The proper question to ask is "What is the average couple's total investment with your company?
 I once saw a photographer advertise $200 wedding packages.
 By the time you had a full day with two photographers and copyright it was $2700.

 You will find Images by Daniel Michael Photography at: